A high country setting that's close to your heart

 This has long been a family favorite in the High Country.
 Located in Blowing Rock, just a short drive from BRMC, Tweetsie Railroad throws visitors back in time to the days of Wild West locomotives.
 There are plenty of rides and games for the little ones—and food and fun for everyone.

 Located west of BRMC, in Avery County, Banner Elk is a classic small mountain community, bustling with energy and activity.
-A wealth of recreation can be found nearby: skiing, golf, hiking, horseback riding, rafting, and more.
+A wealth of recreation can be found nearby: skiing, golfing, hiking, horseback riding, rafting, and more.

 Offering premier skiing, snowboarding, cross-country skiing, tubing, and ice-skating each winter, Sugar has been a popular destination for decades.
 A number of scenic trails attract hikers and bikers in the warmer months.